Michael Angarano: Career

 In the late 1990s, Angarano was one of three finalists for the role of young Anakin Skywalker in Star Wars: Episode I – The Phantom Menace, until the creators decided to cast Jake Lloyd in the role.

 Angarano played the 11-year-old version of William Miller in Cameron Crowe's semi-autobiographical film Almost Famous in 2000.

 In 2000, 12-year-old Angarano acted in Cover Me: Based on the True Life of an FBI Family.
 The following year, he landed his first major film role in Little Secrets, opposite Evan Rachel Wood and David Gallagher.
 Three years later, he starred in the Nickelodeon TV-movie Maniac Magee.
 He played the lead role in 2005's Sky High alongside Kelly Preston, Kurt Russell, Danielle Panabaker, and Mary Elizabeth Winstead.
 Other film roles include parts in The Bondage, Black Irish, Man in the Chair, Snow Angels, The Final Season, One Last Thing..., The Forbidden Kingdom alongside Jackie Chan and Jet Li, Ceremony, The Brass Teapot, and Red State.

 Angarano did not study martial arts before starring in The Forbidden Kingdom with Jackie Chan and Jet Li.
 Once cast he studied in China for eight hours a day for two weeks with action choreographer Woo-Ping Yuen.
 Over the seven months of shooting his skills and confidence grew.
 Angarano's fight scenes were filmed during the last 35 days of shooting.

 On television, from 2001 to 2006, he had a recurring role on Will & Grace as Elliott, the son of Jack McFarland, a role he reprised in an episode of the show's 2017 reboot.
 In 2007, he appeared in four episodes of the show 24 as Scott Wallace, a teenager taken hostage by a terrorist.
 From 2014 to 2015, he played Dr. Bertram "Bertie" Chickering, Jr. on Cinemax's period drama The Knick.
 Angarano has also played Eddie Zeidel on the Showtime series I'm Dying Up Here.

 Personal life

 From 2005 to early 2009, Angarano was in a relationship with American actress Kristen Stewart.
 He then dated English actress Juno Temple from 2013 to 2016.

 In September 2019, he confirmed his relationship with American actress Maya Erskine.
 On November 2, 2020, the couple revealed that they were engaged and expecting a child.
 Their son was born in 2021.
 The duo were married by early 2024.
-As of April 2024, the couple is expecting their second child, a girl.
+The couple were expecting their second child, a girl.
+Their daughter was born in 2024.